Massachusetts bills cover driver privacy, local transportation questions

 Installed in 2016, the all-electronic toll gantries capture images of drivers’ licenses plates at various points along the turnpike.
 Speed and location of vehicles along with data and time stamps are collected at 16 gantries.

 Lesser has said the convenience of the gantries “comes at a cost to our personal information, and we need to protect that information.”

 His bill would prohibit the state from using data for anything other than toll collection.
 Additionally, the Massachusetts Department of Transportation would be barred from sharing drivers’ information with other state or federal agencies.

 An exception would be made for occasions when law enforcement needs to access tolling data to resolve an emergency situation that could result in death or serious physical injury.

 MassDOT regulations specify that tolling data is not permitted for other purposes.

-Bill advocates say that is a good first step to protect drivers’ privacy, but to help ensure that drivers are protected the rule needs to be codified in state law.
+Bill advocates say that is a good first step, but to help ensure that drivers are protected the rule needs to be codified in state law.